 Also, make sure you back up app-specific data, like custom filters saved in a photo utility, save files from your favorite games, and back up emails if using an offline client.

 Windows 10’s reset feature is found in the primary Settings menu.
-This feature returns your Windows 10 installation to the default state it was in when Windows 10 was first installed.
-Note that this might be technically different from a “factory reset” depending on your machine’s manufacturer.
+This feature returns your Windows 10 installation to the default state it was in when

 Check your documentation or give technical support a call if you want to return your PC to how it was when you first pulled it out of the box.
 The manufacturer might have special partitions set up on the hard drive or might be able to provide a factory restore image.

 Step 1: Access the settings menu by clicking the Notifications icon on the taskbar or pressing the Windows button + A. Then click All settings.
+Or you can just search for Settings on the search bar if you prefer that way.

 Step 2: Click Update & Security, then choose Recovery from the left-hand menu.